henry2004y/Vlasiator.jl/docs/src/manual.md

 Currently I would recommend using `PyPlot.jl`.
 `Plots.jl` is catching up, but it is still slower and lack of features.
 `Makie.jl` is supported experimentally.
-A standalone package [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl) is designed for plotting with Makie.
+Without generating an image from `PackageCompiler.jl`, it would take ~60s for the first plot.
+However, Makie has made nice progress in layouts, widgets, docs, demos and all the tiny things, which makes it a strong candidate for the suggested backend.

 More examples of customized plots can be found in the [repo](https://github.com/henry2004y/Vlasiator.jl/tree/master/src/examples).